Azure/azure-service-operator/hack/generator/spec/case-study-rolling-storage-versions.md

 ```

 While `SortKey` appears at the end of the list of assignments in the first method, the mirror assignment of `AlphaKey` appears at the start of the list in the second method.

+## Issue: Instability of manual conversions

+The earlier manually authored conversions for `AlphaKey` will also need to be modified.
+While this change looks simple, it's a symptom of an underlying problem: with each release, the map of required conversions is completely new (no reuse of older conversions.

+This both requires the introduction of additional conversions to support older versions (as has happened here) and the modification of existing conversions.

+To illustrate, consider the manual code (`AssignTo()` and `AssignFrom()`) that was written to augment conversion between `v20110101.Person` and `v20140404storage.Person`.

+Now that we've moved to a new release, there is no direct conversion between those two versions (see the version map below) - so the manual conversion just drops off and is ignored.
+If this is not detected, we may end up corrupting resource definitions as they are converted.

+In many cases, updating manual conversion code will only require changing imported package references, but this does introduce risk as it involves modifying the code, even if trivially.

+There will certainly also be cases where the conversion is much harder to convert.

+We also have the issue seen above where introduction of a change requires additional conversions to be written for older versions.

 ## Version Map